Danh Sách

 Table "country"

-, there are just too many cities in the world that the list can never be exhaustive.
-Probably better to keep inside the address
+Having a country table may facilitate the creation of pull-down menu.
+Alternatively, you could consider using an ENUM (number of countries may exceed ENUM's limit).
+For city, there are just too many cities in the world that the list can never be exhaustive.
+Probably better to keep inside the address table.

 CREATE TABLE country (